 - sponsor educational programs such as films, lectures, music, and art to promote understanding of the climate crisis;

 - encourage the church to reduce greenhouse gas emissions by, for example, replacing existing lighting systems with cost-effective, more efficient systems;

 - encourage congregants to reduce their own contributions to global warming by, for example, using more efficient modes of transportation when feasible and reducing energy usage at home;

 - explore options for additional future efforts including advocacy of a carbon tax, strict enforcement of environmental laws regarding the hydrocarbon industry, and divestiture of hydrocarbon industry securities; and

-- initiate collaboration on this work with others, including other communities of faith.
+- initiate collaboration on this work with others, including, but not limited to, other communities of faith.

 The Climate Action Team is actively engaged in gathering signatures for Initiative 1631, a measure that will impose a fee on the largest greenhouse gas emitters in Washington and use the revenue to invest in a just transition to a clean energy economy.

 The Climate Action Team’s next meeting is Sunday, April 15, at 1:00 PM in Howe room.
 We’ve invited Anne Miller, one of the leaders of South Seattle Climate Action Network (SSCAN) and also a UU, to meet with us as we discuss plans for events next year.
 Let’s use this year away from our UUC home to connect with people elsewhere in Seattle.
 What is going on in other neighborhoods of Seattle around climate change and how can we support those efforts?

 We are planning a series of lectures on topics intersecting with climate issues beginning in the fall